Darkatek7/AmazonBot/README.md

 The Bot will now continuously refresh the page and check if the PS5 is Available.

 When it is available, it will automaticly add it to your cart, and go to the checkout.

+If you have never bought anything using chrome:
 All you have to do now is close the Bot enter your Amazon password on the Chrome/Amazon.de website and click and buy Product!

+Else:
+The Bot should have bought the product for you now.

-If you encounter any problem ask me in our Discord: DafuqAreYou#3367
+If you encounter any problem create an Issue on Github.

+I recommend not letting the bot run on standalone and keeping on eye on it.